Machine Learning in Logistics: Key Uses and Impact

 High-Tech Highway Haulers

 Long the fever dream of fantasy, a completely driverless delivery truck is a nearly complete reality!
-While several companies are testing the real-world application of these machines Amazon, in particular, is running a 650-mile route from Texas to California with great success.
+Several companies are testing the real-world application of these machines and their learning.

 Currently, these "driverless" vehicles are required to have a human sitting at the wheel as a failsafe, which is comforting to know during this phase of trials.

-Eventually, the reliability of these AMRs will make the need for a human backup unnecessary and that could mean a drop in shipping costs up to 30%.
+Eventually, the reliability of these AMRs will make the need for a human backup unnecessary and that could mean a drop in shipping costs.
 Another bonus is that machines can run longer periods without the need for rest which will decrease overall shipping time.
 And aerial drones are also still being tested but those are for local delivery, not the long haul.

 Learning Through Doing